AnggaR96s/Reforestation/README.md

-## How are false teeth like stars?
-They come out at night!
+## How does a French skeleton say hello?
+Bone-jour.